-1. What is the ASE light source?
+1. What is ASE light source?

 Fig.2.
-Spontaneous emission & stimulated emission.
+Spontaneous emission and stimulated emission.

 Fig.3.
-Spontaneous emission is amplified by stimulated emission before the light is outputted.
+Spontaneous emission is amplified by stimulated emission before the light is extracted.
 Though the arrows in the figure (ASE light and pump light) are drawn outside the core, the both lights pass through the core.

 5. The wavelength of the emitted light varies depending on the kind of rare earth elements and the fiber materials